Hawmane History, Family Crest & Coats of Arms

 Early History of the Hawmane family

-Another 134 words (10 lines of text) covering the years 1273, 1653, 1664, 1724 and 1777 are included under the topic Early Hawmane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hawmane research.
+Another 67 words (5 lines of text) covering the years 1273, 1653, 1518, 1585, 1664, 1724 and 1777 are included under the topic Early Hawmane History in all our PDF Extended History products and printed products wherever possible.

 Hawmane Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hawmane has appeared include Homan, Homans, Howman, Hoeman, Hownam and others.